A-Andrews/wash_trading_analysis/README.md

 ![cluster](graphs/kprototype_axie_k10.png)

-> python3 cluster_analysis.py series method d
+> source cluster.sh series method d

 Where:
 - series: the name to dertemine which series to graph